PierreBeucher/novops/docs/src/intro.md

 ## 🔐 Security

-Novops loads secrets in memory and does not write anything to disk.
-Secrets are loaded temporarily and kept only for as long as they are needed.
-See [Novops Security Model](./security.md) for details.
+Secrets are loaded temporarily as environment variables or in a protected `tmpfs` directory and kept only for as long as they are needed..
+See [Novops Security Model](./security.html) for details

 ## Why Novops?